 |Wayne Gretzky||Oilers-Islanders Stanley Cup Game 5, 1984||23:00||25||0:55|

 As it turns out, Wayne did not log some huge number of minutes.
 His TOI is higher than modern day players, but only by a couple of minutes.
 Given that this is based only on two games for Gretzky, it is hard to say much either way.
 However, it doesn’t seem like he was logging a lot more time than your “average” star player.
 It would also be interesting to know how much ice time players of Wayne’s era typically logged.
 In the 1993 game against the Leafs, Doug Gilmour logged more ice time than Wayne.
 So, again, Gretzky’s TOI didn’t seem to be out of the norm.
 Interestingly, in both games, Wayne logged the most time and scored almost all his points in the first half of each game.

 OK, one last little bit of information.
 It’s always hard to compare players between eras, and almost impossible to do so between sports.
 However, not many people follow hockey that closely, and fewer still can appreciate just how singular Wayne Gretzky’s records are.
 So, I calculated Wayne’s equivalent scoring from the other major sports.
 This is a purely statistical analysis, so you’ll have to debate other differences yourself.
 Regardless, it provides a starting point to help talk with a non-hockey sports fan.

 Table 2.
-Wayne Gretzky’s equivalent single season scoring based on 2010 statistics.
+Wayne Gretzky’s equivalent single season points record based on 2010 statistics from other leagues.

 |MLB||0.414 batting average|